How ancient Romans turned bad handwriting into a monumental type

 BLKBK makes script-based fonts primarily in the Latin alphabet.
 When we craft our fonts, we maintain a delicate balance between basic legibility and expressive character; finding novelty in forms that have evolved over thousands of years.
 If we look back on earlier iterations of our alphabet, we can see how fraught this process has been, and the challenges modern typographers face in breaking new ground.

-There's an ancient piece of literature that demonstrates that the challenges posed by making letters are as old as letters.
+There's an ancient piece of literature that demonstrates that the challenges of making letters are about as old as letters.

 Pseudolus was a man with a full life.
 Full of slaving.
 His master was not only too lazy to labour, making his labourers labour proved laborious.
 So, he enslaved Pseudolus to manage his house, business, other slaves, and everything else that distracted him from an otherwise bacchanalian existence.
 Head-slave was an important job, and Pseudolus was therefore awarded liberty over all things besides his work, time, and whereabouts.

 When his master’s son, Calidorus, walked up to him, waving a letter in his face, blatantly under the influence of Venus, crying that his beloved was about to be sold out from under him, Pseudolus seized on the greatest liberty still available to him: choice words.